Saucony Echelon 6 Review Facts

 is great: the Everun cushioning does a great job of softening landings and the PU sockliner is feels soft yet is still durable.
 The outsole's softer rubber areas also add some cushioning.
 The SAUC-FIT technology creates a supportive fit

-around the midfoot, the tongue, heel and collar are padded for comfort and to prevent irritation, and the laces lock down the SAUC-FIT overlays.
-The two complaints about comfort were that the fit was slightly wide for people with narrow feet, and that the lacing system was difficult to lace up because the eyelet holes are very small.
+around the midfoot, the tongue, heel, and collar are padded for comfort and to prevent irritation, and the laces lock down the SAUC-FIT overlays.
+The two complaints about comfort were that the fit was slightly wide for people with narrow feet and that the lacing system was difficult to lace up because the eyelet holes are very small.

 Echelon 6 comes in a single color that many reviewers thought looked good with most running outfits, while others would have wanted more choices.
 The men's shoe comes in Navy/Citron.
 The shoe itself is a dark navy that is almost black and the yellow color acts as an accent on the tongue, laces, and outsole.
 The black heel frame and silver Saucony

-logo use reflective material so that the wearer stays visible in fog, before sunrise, and after sunset.
+logo use the reflective material so that the wearer stays visible in fog, before sunrise, and after sunset.
 The women's shoe comes in Grey/Pink.
 Most of the shoe is grey, but pink is used on the tongue, collar, outsole, laces, and Saucony logo on the side of the midfoot.
-Like the men's shoe, the women's shoe uses reflective material on the logo and heel frame for better visibility.
+Like the men's shoe, the women's shoe uses the reflective material on the logo and heel frame for better visibility.
 Some women liked the look of the shoe, while others would have preferred a non-pink option.

 The Echelon 6 has great durability.
 The outsole has denser rubber placed in areas that have more impact.
 In the midsole, Everun cushioning has good durability and the PU Sockliner was specifically designed to be more durable so that it could withstand lots of use without wearing down or no longer springing back up after each landing.
 The upper also has good durability because it has a good number of overlays and uses SAUC-FIT technology.
 Also adding to the upper's durability are the external heel frame, toe cap, and reinforced eyelet holes.